altocodenl/tagaway/readme.md

 ### Todo beta

 - Tests refactor
-   - Update get metadata in testserver
+   - Do we need repeated files? only those with different metadata
    - Remove metadata to compute hashes
    - upload images/videos without extension in name, make sure we pick them up anyway